 Baby’s First Hanukkah is a soft-covered, rounded board book so that babies can really take control, hold onto the book, and “read” it on their own, if they’d like.
 Featuring real photos of Hanukkah traditional items, it is a great book for babies to start with as they gain familiarity with both the holiday and reading.

 We hope this list of Hanukkah children’s books has provided the inspiration you need to refresh your library and get your little ones even more excited for the holiday.
-If you are looking for fun online and in-person Hanukkah activities, check out what our providers have to offer on Sawyer!
+If you are looking for fun online and in-person Hanukkah activities, check out what our educators have to offer on Sawyer!
 Happy Hanukkah, everyone!